Weak log-majorization between the geometric and Wasserstein means: Introduction

 The numerical computation and applications of the Wasserstein mean from both theoretical and computational aspects have been widely studied: see~\cite{ADCM16, BJL19, BJL19a, CD14, HK19, ZCY22} and references therein.

-Recently, the following (weak) log-majorization relations among matrix means have been shown \cite{BJL19, GLT21}:
+Recently, the following (weak) log-majorization relation among matrix means has been shown \cite{BJL19}:

+Moreover, the monotonicity of metric and spectral geometric means with respect to the log-majorization has been proved \cite{AH94, GLT21}:

-So it is an interesting problem to find such a relation between the spectral geometric and Wasserstein mean.
+So finding a weak log-majorization relation between the spectral geometric and Wasserstein mean, and proving the monotonicity of Wasserstein mean with respect to the weak log-majorization are interesting problems.

 In this paper, we organize the sections as follows.
-In Section~\ref{Sec:properties}, we recall known results for the spectral geometric mean and the Wasserstein mean of positive definite matrices with log-majorization and fundamental properties.
-We then prove the weak log-majorization relation between these two means in Section~\ref{Sec:log_maj}, and the monotonicity of Wasserstein mean with respect to the weak log-majorization in Section~\ref{Sec:Was}.
+In Section~\ref{Sec:properties}, we recall known results for the metric geometric mean, spectral geometric mean and Wasserstein mean of positive definite matrices with log-majorization and fundamental properties.
+We then prove the log-majorization relation on the singular values of geometric means and the product of matrices in Section~\ref{Sec:geomeans}.
+The main goal is to establish the weak log-majorization relation between the spectral geometric mean and Wasserstein mean in Section \ref{Sec:log_maj} and the monotonicity of Wasserstein mean with respect to the weak log-majorization under certain condition in Section~\ref{Sec:Was}.